 Your file manager + Start Menu are the main way to launch programs/documents...
 When using Touch Mode, the Surface running Opus would be far more usable if some attention was paid to this use case.

 Con Complicated if one pursues mastery on the most advanced features

-Takes a long time to become efficient to its most.
-Mastering all features would maybe be rather exhausting.
-But mastery of the basic features is easily achieved.
+Takes a long time to become efficient with it.
+Mastering all the features can be rather exhausting.

 Con No good support for right-sided tree

 The only way to get a right sided tree is to display both panes in horizontal layout and then switch the first (upper) tree off.
 Which leaves you with 2 horizontal panes and one tree on the right.
 There is no other way (neither with 2 vertical nor with 1 pane) to have a tree on the right side.
 And since this layout setting is rather the step-child of the developers, it also is a bit buggy and not of top priority as far as fixing any issues with it.